 Informing Students about Their College Options: A Proposal for Broadening the Expanding College Opportunities Project, The Hamilton Project, by Caroline M. Hoxby and Sarah Turner, June 2013

-Frontline Report Uncovers the Hidden Costs of Retirement Plans, by Karen K. Harris, Published by The Shriver Brief, May 16, 2013, A recent PBS Frontline documentary uncovered how average consumers with actively managed employer-sponsored retirement plans are paying huge chunks of their retirement savings in fees to investment managers and financial advisors.
+The Retirement Gamble, April 23, 2013, A PBS Frontline documentary uncovered how average consumers with actively managed employer-sponsored retirement plans are paying huge chunks of their retirement savings in fees to investment managers and financial advisors.
+Read more>

 Report: Feedback from the financial education field, The Consumer Financial Protection Bureau initiated an outreach program to listen to and engage the many stakeholders who have an interest in improving consumers’ abilities to make informed financial decisions.
 This report summarizes the results of that outreach work and outlines how it is shaping the CFPB’s work to help consumers make sound financial decisions and navigate the financial services marketplace.
 Published by CFPB, May 14, 2013.